Docs

 • Keep the flow deterministic; avoid non-deterministic side effects in placeholder logic.

-• Only return response maps for webhook-triggered flows; otherwise return normal flow output.
+• Only return response maps for webhook-interface flows; otherwise return normal flow output.

 • Do not add “review” commentary about missing steps or improvements; only translate and note TODOs.